 Setting your target price can help you engage in meaningful price negotiations.
 If you don’t know the right target price, you can request quotations from a few suppliers to find a price baseline.
-Also have a look at China product sourcing websites.
+Also have a look at product sourcing websites and find online suppliers in China.
 This is to make sure you have enough information to make correct estimates.

 Price negotiation is an accepted norm in China, and suppliers don’t expect you to accept the first price they offer.
 There are limits to how low you can push the price, but you can send the supplier your target price and ask them to match it.
 That said, always get quotes from suppliers before communicating your target price.
 There is an outside chance that the price you’ve set and are ready to buy at is more than what the supplier quotes!
 It will put you in a sticky situation and send the supplier feelers that maybe you're new to sourcing from China.

 The bottom line is to ask for price reduction only after receiving the initial quotation from the supplier.
 Aim to negotiate a fair price rather than driving it down too low, as explained below.

 The right supplier can be extremely vital to the cost-effectiveness and success of your business.
 For a sustainable relationship, it is important that your supplier also makes enough to keep their business afloat.

 In reality, Chinese suppliers make a thin margin.
 They may walk away if you’re forcing them to accept a price that can hurt their business.
 The possibility is that the supplier may agree to the price but make products commensurate with it.